Scroll down the page to browse our services

 The first is a fun fortnightly bus trip to an interesting location, where participants can socialise and share a meal.
-Enquiries here.
 The other is Blackheath Cares, a volunteer service that provides practical and social help for people who are less mobile or who need a hand during difficult times such as illness or hospitalisation.
 Our lovely volunteers can do everything from driving you to the shops to pet-minding, occasional help with cleaning and gardening, or simply dropping in now and then for a cuppa and a chat.
-To apply fill out this short form.
+To apply for either service fill out this short form.
 To volunteer, click here.

 Free computer training

 Everyone needs smartphone and computer skills these days.

 CYBER_SHED digital mentor Simon Hare can show you how to use your mobile phone, tablet, or laptop in a way that meets the individual needs of each student.
 We focus on students over 50, but all ages are welcome.
 Classes are one-to-one and cover anything online, web-based, mobile device & app-related.
 The first four one-hour classes are free of charge.

 Look out for group classes starting next year – it’s more fun to learn with friends.
 And keep an eye on our events page for special opportunities.
 Volunteer tutors are very welcome.

 Drop into the Neighbourhood Centre on Gardiner Crescent during opening hours to use our WIFI, scanner and computer free of cost, or do your photocopying for a small charge.